 The Wine Aroma Wheel was created in the 1980s by Dr. Ann C. Noble at the University of California at Davis.
 Professor Noble was teaching wine sensory evaluation to undergraduate and graduate students enrolled in the world renowned Viticulture and Enology program.

-Being a sensory scientist, she was teaching the descriptive analysis of wine, which required students as they were tasting, to decompose their perceptions, label them with specific descriptors (wine terms) and to measure the intensity of these perceptions.
+Being a sensory scientist, she was teaching the descriptive analysis of wine, which required students as they tasted, to decompose their perceptions, label them with specific descriptors (wine terms) and measure the intensity of these perceptions.

 A difficult task indeed especially when most students froze in the “Tip of the Nose” state: they were familiar with the sensory attributes but could not find the terms to describe them.

 Describing wine aromas was also a difficult task for the industry folks in general.
-Therefore, working with the Sensory Evaluation Sub-Committee of the American Society for Enology and Viticulture, Dr. Noble looked at developing a tasting tool to help wine tasters label their sensory perceptions using specific and precise terms.
-As already discussed in the Wine Tasting Terms section, description is especially challenging when perceptions are channelled through our chemical senses, i.e. taste, aroma, and mouth feel perceptions.
+Therefore, working with t he Sensory Evaluation Sub-Committee of the American Society for Enology and Viticulture, Dr. Noble looked at developing a tasting tool to help wine tasters label their sensory perceptions using specific and precise terms.
+As already discussed in the Wine Tasting Terms section, description is especially challenging when perceptions are channeled through our chemical senses, ie taste, aroma, and mouth feel perceptions.

 This tasting tool is built on the principles of categorization developed by cognitive psychologists (see the work by Eleanor Rosch in particular).
 Objects (in that case aromas) are grouped based on their perceived similarities.
 Think of the broad category Furniture.